flokoe/website/content/now.md

 - Trying to reach self-employment or atleast freelancing.
 - Increase knowledge in DevSec.
+- Focus on mastering MariaDB (aka. road to become this mystic creature called DBA).

 Inspired by [Derek Sivers](https://sive.rs/nowff).
 See [The /now page movement](https://nownownow.com/about).